Dominic Johnson, Baron Johnson of Lainston: Politics

-From 2006 to 2010, Johnson was a Conservative councillor for the Royal Borough of Kensington and Chelsea.
+From 2006 to 2010, Johnson served as a Conservative councillor for the Royal Borough of Kensington and Chelsea.

 In 2016, when his friend David Cameron stood down as prime minister, Johnson gave him the use of his £2,650-a-week Chelsea house, and Cameron accordingly declared a benefit of more than £37,000 in the register of MPs' interests.

-Johnson has given more than £250,000 to the Conservative Party, and was its vice-chairman from 2016 to 2019.
+Johnson has donated more than £250,000 to the Conservative Party, and was its vice-chairman from 2016 to 2019.
 In the 2017 New Year Honours, Johnson was appointed a Commander of the Order of the British Empire (CBE) "for political service".

-On 2 October 2022, Johnson was appointed by Liz Truss as a minister of state in the Cabinet Office and the Department for International Trade.
-On 19 October 2022, to facilitate his ministerial role, he was created Baron Johnson of Lainston, of Lainston in the County of Hampshire.
-"Lainston" derives from his mother's family home, Lainston House, near Winchester in Hampshire, which is now a hotel.
-Johnson was sacked by Truss’s successor, Rishi Sunak, soon after he became Prime Minister.
+On 2 October 2022, Johnson was appointed by Liz Truss as a Minister of State in the Cabinet Office and Minister of State for Investment in the Department for International Trade.
+Created a Life Peer to facilitate his ministerial role on 19 October 2022, he was introduced in the House of Lords as Baron Johnson of Lainston, of Lainston in the County of Hampshire.
+The territorial designation "Lainston" derives from his mother's family home, Lainston House, near Winchester in Hampshire, which is now a hotel.
+Lord Johnson was sacked by Truss's successor, Rishi Sunak, soon after becoming prime minister, then re-appointed as a minister of state for international trade on 24 November 2022.

-Sunak re-appointed Johnson as a Minister of State for International Trade on 24 November 2022.
+In 2024 it was reported that Johnson “made clear that he was keen to see a bigger Infosys presence in the UK and would be happy to do what he could to facilitate that”.

 Personal life

-In 2006, he married Alice Rose Alethea Hamilton (born 1974), the daughter of Archibald Hamilton, Baron Hamilton of Epsom, a British Conservative Party politician.
+In 2006, Johnson married Alice Rose Alethea Hamilton (born 1974), youngest daughter of Archibald Hamilton, Baron Hamilton of Epsom, formerly a Conservative government minister.